AndreaFontolan/Info-Orbs-Clockfaces/README.md

-# Info-Orbs-Clockfaces
+Therms of use

-these are clock-faces for the awesome Info-Orbs by brettdottech.
+These are clock-faces for the awesome Info-Orbs by brettdottech.

 https://github.com/brettdottech/info-orbs